-“For all who are being led by the Spirit of God, these are sons of God.
-For you have not received a spirit of slavery leading to fear again, but you have received a spirit of adoption as sons by which we cry out, “Abba!
-Father!”
+Paul speaks to the Romans: “For all who are being led by the Spirit of God, these are sons of God.
+For you have not received a spirit of slavery leading to fear again, but you have received a spirit of adoption as sons by which we cry out, ‘Abba!
+Father!’
 The Spirit Himself bears witness with our spirit that we are children of God, and if children, heirs also, heirs of God and fellow heirs with Christ, if indeed we suffer with Him in order that we may also be glorified with Him.”
-(Rom 8:14-17)
+(Romans 8:14-17, New American Standard Bible)

 I think the text allows us one of two answers:

 “For I consider that the sufferings of this present time are not worthy to be compared with the glory that is to be revealed to us.
 For the anxious longing of the creation waits eagerly for the revealing of the sons of God.
 For the creation was subjected to futility, not of its own will, but because of Him who subjected it, in hope that the creation itself also will be set free from its slavery to corruption into the freedom of the glory of the children of God.
-For we know that the whole creation groans and suffers the pains of childbirth together until now” (Rom 8:18-22).
+For we know that the whole creation groans and suffers the pains of childbirth together until now” (Romans 8:18-22).

-However, if the witness of the Spirit is some existential voice of God or subjective feeling that comforts us differently than the bare reality of our belief and confidence in the Gospel, I’m ashamed to say that I don’t know that I have it or ever really have.
+The witness of the Spirit is that we believe.
+It is the gift of faith from the Spirit.
+However, if the witness of the Spirit is some existential voice of God or subjective feeling, I must admit, I’m not sure if I have experienced it.
 I am certainly open to it and would love to experience such.
-But I think that the broader context of Paul’s argument presents us with a more likely option that the witness of the Spirit is our groans and longing for restoration.
-The greater our faith, the greater the witness will be and vice-versa.
+But the broader context of Paul’s argument presents us with a more likely option that the witness of the Spirit is our groans and longing for restoration.
+The greater our faith, the greater the witness will be, and vice versa.

-23 replies to "What is the Witness of the Spirit and Why Don’t I Have it?"
+24 replies to "What is the Witness of the Spirit and Why Don’t I Have it?"

 Great post, Michael.
 I like your five things that we may say to God if we have the Holy Spirit.